durrantlab/pyrite/README.md

-Mineral
+Pyrite
 =======

-"Mineral" is a program for importing a molecular dynamics trajectory into Blender, to take advantage of Blender's advanced rendering features.
+"Pyrite" is a program for importing a molecular dynamics trajectory into Blender, to take advantage of Blender's advanced rendering features.
 The basic steps are: